Chapter 9: Statements Summary and Error Checking

 may be used to return an error as usualproc savepoint

-may be used again, at the top level, in the same procedure, if there are for instance several sequential stages- a procedure using
+may be used again, at the top level, in the same procedure, if there are, for instance, several sequential stages- a procedure using

 proc savepoint

-ROLLBACK RETURN
+The ROLLBACK RETURN

-The This form may be used only inside of a proc savepoint
+This form may be used only inside of a proc savepoint

 block.
 It indicates that the savepoint should be rolled back and then the procedure